oracle/graal/compiler/src/org.graalvm.igvutil/README.md

 To fix this, the `flatten` command groups graphs by a specifiable graph property (its name, by default) and spits out a new `.bgv` file which can then be loaded by IGV.

+This is most useful for high dump levels and/or Truffle dumps where the same graph is split across many folders.
-This can also be used to combine dumps from multiple files into a single file.
+It can also be used to combine dumps from multiple files into a single file.

 Example usage:
 ```commandline